-Note: This document is applicable only to MySQL 5.5 and 5.6.
-For more information on how to create a database and an account for MySQL 5.7, see Create a database and an account for MySQL 5.7.
+Note: This document is applicable only to MySQL 5.7 High-availability Edition, MySQL 5.5, and MySQL 5.6 instances.
+For more information on how to create a database and an account for MySQL 5.7, see Create account and database for MySQL 5.7 Basic Edition instances.

 Before using RDS, you must create databases and accounts in the RDS instance.
-For MySQL 5.5 and 5.6, this document provides detailed procedure to create and manage the databases and accounts directly by using the RDS console. .
+For MySQL 5.7 High-availability Edition, MySQL 5.5, and MySQL 5.6 instances, this document provides detailed procedure to create and manage the databases and accounts directly by using the RDS console. .

 Databases under a single instance share all the resources of this instance.
-Each MySQL 5.5 or 5.6 instance supports up to 500 databases and 500 accounts.
+Each instance supports up to 500 databases and 500 accounts.

 To migrate the local database to RDS, you must create the same database and account as those of the local database.